-If space is tight you don’t need to overstock it with equipment that is too large and bulky.
+If space is going to be tight you don’t need to overstock it with gym equipment that is too large and bulky.
 You also don't need anything that once you've used it once or twice, then sits in the corner not being used ever again.

-Another favourite for the home gym are the dumbbells, relatively small and easy to store if only a few pairs and even with more pairs, you can choose a vertical storage solution to save space.
+Another favourite for any home gym are dumbbells.
+They are relatively small, easy to store if only a few pairs and even with more pairs, you can choose a vertical storage solution to save space.
 For an interesting alternative to dumbbells look at kettlebells.
 For many people kettlebells can be used for the same exercises as dumbbells but also allow you to add momentum and variety to your workouts.
-Foam rollers are also small and quite inexpensive but great for core work and for kneading out those muscles.

 It’s also good to consider equipment that can be used in many different ways.
 So for many a barbell and weight set is pretty useful.